-The Main Processor calculates the local transverse energy $(E_T)$ sum and the projections $E_x$ and $E_y$ of $E_T$ in X and Y direction for each $\Delta \phi$ -bin.
+The Main Processor calculates the local transverse energy (E_T) sum and the projections E_x and E_y of E_T in the X and Y directions for each $\Delta \phi$ -bin.

-These three energy values are coded to 8 bits each using a quad-linear compression scheme, and sent from each of the 16 JEMs located in one crate to a Common Merger
+These three energy values are coded to 8 bits, and sent from each of the 16 JEMs located in one crate to a CMM running firmware that forms the crate energy sums and ultimately the trigger sums that are sent to the CTP.